Absolute indices for determining compactness, separability and number of clusters: Numerical experiments

 \subsection{Results}

-Results are reported in Tables \ref{tab:a1}-\ref{tab:PersonActivity} where $k$ is the number of clusters and $T_k$ is the combined compactness and separability index defined in \eqref{combined} and calculated using the set $\mathcal{D}_1$.
-The best results are given by the maximum value for the indices $T_k$, $S_{av}$, $Dn$, $CH$, $G_{str}$ and $G_{rex}$ and the minimum value for $DB$ and $XB$, which are highlighted in bold in the tables.

-Table \ref{tab:a1} presents results on the synthetic data a1 containing 20 clusters.
-All indices confirm that there are 20 clusters in this data set.
-Results on the synthetic data set a2 with 35 clusters are given in Table \ref{tab:a2}.
-Most of indices indicate that there are 35 clusters in this data set.
-The $DB$ and $G_{str}$ indices predict 34 and the $Dn$ index show the existence of 33 clusters.
-Finally, results for the data set a3, containing 50 clusters, are reported in Table \ref{tab:a3}.
-All indices, except the $Dn$ index, confirm the existence of 50 clusters.
-The $Dn$ index shows the existence of 48 or 49 clusters.
+The results are summarized in Tables \ref{tab:a1}-\ref{tab:PersonActivity}, where $k$ represents the number of clusters and $T_k$ is the combined compactness-separability index defined in \eqref{combined}.
+The best results correspond to the highest values of the indices $S_{av}$, $Dn$, $CH$, $G_{str}$, and $G_{rex}$, and the lowest values of the indices $T_k$, $DB$, and $XB$.
+These values are highlighted in bold within the tables.
+Table \ref{tab:a1} reports the results for the synthetic dataset A1, which contains $20$ clusters.
+All cluster validity indices consistently identify $20$ clusters in this dataset.
+Table \ref{tab:a2} presents the results for dataset A2 with $35$ clusters, and again, all indices correctly indicate the presence of $35$ clusters.
+Finally, Table \ref{tab:a3} summarizes the results for dataset A3, which includes $50$ clusters.
+In this case, all indices -- except the $Dn$ index -- confirm the existence of $50$ clusters.
+The $Dn$ index instead suggests the presence of $45$ or $46$ clusters.

-The decision space plot sets for a1, a2 and a3 data sets are illustrated in Figure \ref{Ds:a123}.
-In these graphs the true number of clusters are indicated using red stars.
-In all three cases points corresponding the true number of clusters are highest and they are non-dominated.
+Figure \ref{Ds:a123} shows the decision-space plots for the A1, A2, and A3 datasets.
+In each plot, the number of clusters associated with non‑dominated compactness and separability indices is marked with blue triangles.
+Across all three datasets, the true number of clusters aligns with the highest non‑dominated points.

-Results for the unbalance data set from \cite{Franti2018} are given in Table \ref{tab:unbalance}.
-This data set contains 8 clusters and all indices confirm this except the $CH$ index which also has a value for 8 clusters close to its best value.
-The data set Dim256 from \cite{Franti2018} is sparse, however, data points are distributed over 16 well-separated clusters.
-Results on this data set are presented in Table \ref{tab:dim256} and all indices confirm the existence of 16 clusters.
+The results for the Unbalance dataset are presented in Table \ref{tab:unbalance}.
+This dataset contains eight clusters, and all indices confirm this, with the exception of the $CH$ index, whose value for eight clusters is nevertheless close to its optimum.
+The dataset Dim256 is sparse, but its data points are distributed over 16 clusters.
+The corresponding results are shown in Table \ref{tab:dim256}, and all indices consistently indicate the presence of 16 clusters.